aixcoder-plugin/aiXcoder-7B/README.md

 ## Data for aiXcoder 7B

-The core dataset for aiXcoder 7B comprises the programming languages commonly used in development, as well as natural languages closely related to code.
+The data for aiXcoder is divided into a core dataset and an extended dataset.
+The core dataset comprises the programming languages commonly used in development, as well as natural languages closely related to code.
 The core dataset's programming languages mainly include nearly a hundred mainstream languages such as C++, Python, Java, and JavaScript, while the natural language component primarily consists of StackOverflow Q&As, technical blogs, code documentation, and computer science papers.
+The extended data mainly consists of filtered open-source code datasets, high-quality English natural language datasets, and high-quality Chinese natural language datasets.

 <!-- <br>
 <br>